 The Canadian dollar, also known as the loonie, is Canada's national currency.
 It is currently the sixth most traded global currency, according to a recent survey by the Bank for International Settlements.
 The Canadian dollar is involved in 2.5% of all foreign exchange trading.
 As a commodity currency, the value of the currency is heavily influenced by commodities such as crude oil.

-As the Canadian dollar strengthens, we are upgrading the currency to bullish in the medium-term.
+As the Canadian dollar trades sideways, we are now neutral on the currency in the medium-term.
 Looking at a weekly chart, the currency is trading within normal conditions.
 This is based on various technical indicators on the Canadian dollar currency index.

 Policy: The Bank of Canada (BoC) surprised markets twice in 2017 by hiking interest rates and signaling further rate hikes.
 Despite historically low rates of inflation, the BoC signaled that inflation would ultimately reach its target of 2% in 2018.
 This has unsurprisingly led to a substantial strengthening in the Canadian dollar.
 In more recent times, the BoC continues to signal that more rate hikes are warranted.
 On the fiscal front, the Canadian government has substantially increased spending since 2016, and this has continued to support the currency via faster economic growth.